All about the working holiday in Latvia!

 We’ve been recommending Globe WHV since 2005 (medical expenses, hospitalisation, repatriation…)

-Between 18 and 30 or 35 years old
+Between 18 and 30 or 35 years old.

-A valid passport for the entire duration of your working holiday
+Valid for the duration of your stay.

-This must be your first participation
+This must be your first participation.

-Must cover medical care, hospitalisation and repatriation
+Covering medical care, hospitalisation and repatriation.

-Must be a citizen of a partner country
+Must be a citizen of a partner country.

 01. What is the Working Holiday Visa?